Biology for Kids: The Movement of Substances in and out of Cells

 Animation Explaining Active Transport

 Osmosis is exactly the same mechanism as diffusion but it is a term used to apply specifically to the movement of water molecules.
-So when water molecules (H2O) are transferred across a partially permeable membrane from an area of higher to an area of lower concentration, that is called osmosis.
+So when water molecules (H2O) are transferred across a partially permeable membrane from an area of higher to an area of lower concentration, which is called osmosis.

 Let's just pause here a moment to give some definitions of a few important terms we've used: